top of box

 Andrew's Bagpipe Tips: Guide to abc Music Notation for Bagpipes

 So you want to write bagpipe music.
 Or transcribe an old tune into something a little more legible.
-You could purchase a high-powered general program such as Finale or Sibelius, or buy a specific bagpipe scoring program like Bagpipe Music Writer Gold, PiobMaster, or Electric Pipes.
-Or there's Lilypond (freeware) and Lime, both general purpose programs for a variety of platforms or there's even a bagpipes macro package for TeX, but these can be a bit trickier to learn.
+You could purchase a high-powered general music writing program such as Finale or Sibelius, or buy a specific bagpipe scoring program like CelticPipes or Windows-only programs Bagpipe Music Writer Gold, PiobMaster, or Electric Pipes.
+Or there's Lilypond (freeware) and Lime, both general purpose programs for a variety of platforms or there's even a bagpipes macro package for TeX, but these can be trickier to learn.

-Or—especially if you have a Macintosh like me—you can write bagpipe music using abc music notation.
+Or you can write bagpipe music using abc music notation.
 This page will cover the abc format how it relates to bagpipes.
 You won't have to wade through manuals reading a bunch of specifications (like how to do chords, for instance) to uncover a gem that pertains to our specific type of music.
-However, these manuals, such as How to interpret abc music notation by Steve Mansfield may prove helpful if you can't find your answer here.
+However, these manuals, such as How to interpret abc music notation by Steve Mansfield, may prove helpful if you can't find your answer here.

 One nice thing about abc notation is that a lot of the abc programs available are either shareware, freeware, or open-source.
 That is, you don't have to pay for it unless it works well for you and you wish to support the authors to keep them interested in upgrading the software.